-A Powerful New Era in Beauty, Committed to Leading the Future: ROLFS Global CEO Francis Tesmer Introduces Lead, The First-Ever Collegiate Degree for Beauty Professionals
+The Beauty Industry Just Got A Makeover: ROLFS Global CEO, Francis Tesmer, Introduces Lead, the First-Ever College Degree for Beauty Professionals

 Mila Hudson / [email protected]

-SOURCE ROLFS Salon
+SOURCE ROLFS Global

 Share this article